Andrew-code2020/ms3onlinecookbook/README.md

  - This had a minimum effect on the site style
  - In future development I would like to reintroduce placeholders with a color that reflects the style of the site.

-Active Class in Navbar
+Bug - Active Class in Navbar
 - We tried to introduce the active class to help the user navigate our page
 - As you can see if you click on Breakfast, Lunch, Dinner and Snacks, Log in or register the background color changes to a light blue letting the user know where they are on the website
 - This was not as intuitive to code as in bootstrap
 - A combination of if and else from jinja, a variable in our python code and then some custom css allowed us to render the active class.

-Base template code
+Bug - Base template code
 - At the beginning of the project our homepage was the base.html template
 - To create a home page we removed base.html from homepage python view
 - Initially the developer got confused about how to seperate a base template from the homepage view.
 - Eventually we seperated the two pages and removed some junk code from the base.html which held a card very similar to our hero image on the landing page
 - This simplified the development process

-Heading Bugs in Navbar
+Bug - Heading in Navbar
 - On the any page on a medium size screen you will see Temple Lean Recipes in the top left of the screen.
 - During development I noticed on a small screen that this text would wrap around the other navigation list items Breakfast, Lunch, Dinner and Snacks
 - The words 'Temple Lean' part would sit on top of the list items and Recipes would sit below the list items
 - I input the class of hide-on-small-only class to avoid the text Temple Lean Recipes rendering above and below the recipe navigation list items
 - In future development I would like to contain the words Temple Lean Recipes but adjust them to the mobie device rather than remove them for small devices and bring them back on larger devices

-JS Tabs
+Bug - JS Tabs
 - Initially we deployed js tabs on the recipe pages of our site from https://www.w3schools.com/default.asp as per our milestone 2 project
 - We diverted to a materialize collapsible due to JS tabs rendering same information on each loop which we could not change
 - And because it cut down the amount of code we need in our js.
 - The tabs also continued to slip outside there parent element and overflow onto other areas of the page

-Pictures
+Bug - Pictures
 - In initial development we had pictures in our forms
 - Unfortunately setting the height of the pictures in these forms also triggered a change in picture height for the recipe pages
 - We couldn't find a suitable seperation using conventional css classes so we removed the pictures from the login and register form